Jeff Nichols

-Jeff Nichols (born December 7, 1978) is an American film director and screenwriter from Little Rock, Arkansas.
-He studied filmmaking at the University of North Carolina School of the Arts.
-Nichols is most known for his films Take Shelter (2011), Mud (2012), and Loving (2016), which have been critically acclaimed.
+Jeff Nichols (born December 7, 1978) is an American film director and screenwriter.
+His films are characterized by their Southern United States backdrop and ambience, depictions of rural and working class characters and their struggles, American masculinity, and the cultural clash between traditionalism and modernism.
 He is also known for his longstanding collaboration with actor Michael Shannon, who has appeared in all of his feature films to date.

+After studying filmmaking at the University of North Carolina School of the Arts, Nichols moved into the independent filmmaking scene with Shotgun Stories (2007).
+He went on to direct the critically acclaimed films Take Shelter (2011), Mud (2012), Midnight Special (2016), Loving (2016), and The Bikeriders (2023).